A7MDXD65/A7MDXD65/README.md

-### 👋 Hello!
-I’m Ahmed, a Computer Science Engineering student passionate about programming, technology, and creative projects.
+### Hello!👋 I’m Ahmed Esmail, a Computer Science Engineering student passionate about programming, technology, and creative projects.

 - 💻 I enjoy coding in multiple languages including **C**, **JavaScript**, and **Python**, with a strong foundation in **data structures** and **algorithms**.
 - 📈 Enthusiastic about learning more in **machine learning** and **data analytics**.